 The proposed improvements will not preclude the ultimate eight-lane widening of this corridor, as identified by the Preferred Alternative in the Final Environmental Impact Statement (FEIS).
 Existing bridges within the corridor will be widened to the inside, providing the same typical section as the roadway.
 These improvements will increase capacity, minimize geometric and structural deficiencies, provide more lanes for evacuation and improve safety by reducing congestion and improving vehicular level of service.

 In June 2013, the Commonwealth Transportation Board (CTB) adopted the 2014-2019 Six-Year Improvement Program (SYIP) that included $100 million in funding for the Interstate 64 Capacity Improvements project.
-The Hampton Roads Transportation Planning Organization (HRTPO) approved a resolution endorsing the Interstate 64 Capacity Improvements project on the condition that this preference would not preclude the I-64 Peninsula Expansion or future associated funding.
+The Hampton Roads Transportation Planning Organization (HRTPO) approved and adopted a resolution endorsing six-lane options to provide immediate congestion relief of I-64 between Jefferson Avenue (exit 255) and Humelsine Parkway (exit 242).

 In January 2014, it was determined that the Interstate 64 Capacity Improvements – Segment I project needed to be lengthened past the Fort Eustis Boulevard Interchange to avoid operational impacts to the interchange.
 To extend the project limits approximately two miles further west, the $100 million estimate was updated to $144 million.
 The HRTPO Board approved an update to expand the project limits, resulting in an allocation of $44 million from the Hampton Roads Transportation Fund (HRTF) to Segment 1 of the Interstate 64 Capacity Improvements project.
 The vote represents the first use of HRTF funds generated by HB2313 and will result in the fast-tracking of a project that is identified as one of the region's highest priorities.